Nicole-Alfonso/dacd-project/README.md

 - **HistoricalEventLoader:** Loads historical hotel events from files into the datamart.

-**Business-Api Module:**
+### **Business-Api Module:** <br>
-- Serves as the RESTful interface for the project, allowing external clients to query hotel data based on event preferences.
-- It exposes HTTP endpoints for filtering and retrieving hotel recommendations, bridging the gap between the core business logic in the Business Unit and user-facing applications.
+Serves as the RESTful interface for the project, allowing external clients to query hotel data based on event preferences.
+It exposes HTTP endpoints for filtering and retrieving hotel recommendations, bridging the gap between the core business logic in the Business Unit and user-facing applications. <br>
+Structure of this module:

+- **BusinessApiApplication:** Main entry point for the Spring Boot application, initializes the web server. <br>
+- *controller:* <br>
+**HotelController:** Exposes REST endpoints to search for hotels near events using filters. <br>
+- *dto:* <br>
+**HotelFilterRequest:** Data transfer object for hotel filter parameters.

-**Shared-Model Module:**
+### **Shared-Model Module:** <br>
-- Is responsible for providing common data structures and utilities that are used across the various project modules, including Event-Feeder, Hotel-Feeder, and Business-Unit.
+Is responsible for providing common data structures and utilities that are used across the various project modules, including Event-Feeder, Hotel-Feeder, and Business-Unit. <br>
+Structure of Shared-Model module:

+- **EventInfo:** Holds basic information about an event, including location, date, and URL. <br>
+- **FiltroHotel:** Represents filter criteria for searching hotels (category, price, rating, distance). <br>
+- **HotelEvent:** Contains detailed hotel data, including pricing, rating, location, and availability dates. <br>
+- **InstantTypeAdapter:** Handles JSON serialization and deserialization for Instant timestamps.<br>
+- **LocalDateTypeAdapter:** Handles JSON serialization and deserialization for LocalDate dates.<br>
+- **PriceOffer:** Represents a hotel price offer from a specific provider, including price and currency.

 > Each module has a package called test, which includes some tests to verify the correct operation of the module.